 Her virtuosic vocalism lent itself best to the coloratura-filled bel canto operas of Bellini and Donizetti.
-Not only did Dessay appear as Amina in the premiere of Mary Zimmerman’s inventive take on La Sonnambula, she also opened the Met’s 2007–08 season as Donizetti’s Lucia, returning later that same season as Marie in the composer’s side-splitting La Fille du Régiment.
+Not only did Dessay appear as Amina in the premiere of Mary Zimmerman’s inventive take on La Sonnambula, she also opened the Met’s 2007–08 season as Donizetti’s Lucia, returning later that same season as Marie in the composer’s side-splitting La Fille du Régiment (which streams this week).
 Requiring her to march around the stage, iron long underwear, and launch into a temper tantrum of truly operatic proportions—all while singing gloriously—Laurent Pelly’s production allowed Dessay to fully flex her comedic muscles.
 “I needed four weeks to be able to do it physically.
 At the beginning, I was so out of breath that I couldn’t sing the high notes,” she explained at the time of the staging’s premiere.
 “But when I have something to do, something physical to accomplish, I forget that I have to sing, and it helps a lot.”

 Dessay took her final bow on the Met stage in 2013 as Cleopatra in Handel’s Giulio Cesare, but fortunately for her many fans, her artistry has been preserved in three standard-definition telecasts and five Live in HD transmissions.

 Take a look back now at some of Dessay’s most memorable Met appearances:

 As Olympia in Offenbach’s Les Contes d’Hoffmann in 1998, with tenor Richard Leech as Hoffmann

 As Juliette in Gounod’s Roméo et Juliette in 2005

 In the title role of Donizetti’s Lucia di Lammermoor in 2007